Advice to non-profit donors, from Paul English

 your giving.
 For example, I focus on education in Haiti and

-homelessness in Boston.
+racism in Boston.
 Having a focus like this means that

 learning I get from one non-profit can help me with another